ajay1800/wine_data_visualization/README.md

-# Data Visualization : An Wine Data Visualization app
+# Data Visualization: An Wine Data Visualization app

 This project calculate wine data base on Alcohol class and provide Mean, Median and Mode of wine data Flavanoids and Gamma data of wine. <br/>